Some questions about Public Domain Aeronautical Software come up frequently.

 Why don't you put a copy of Theory of Airfoil Sections by Abbott and von Doenhoff on the distribution?

 Simple.
 It is copyrighted and I will get myself sued.
-However, there is a copy of NACA 824.
+However, you can easily download a copy of NACA Report 824.
 This report by Abbott, von Doenhoff and Stivers was the prototype of the book.
 The report has some interesting material that is not in the book.
-The distribution also has a copy of NACA Report 452 by Theodore Theodorsen with a thorough treatment of airfoil theory that overlaps much of the material in the book.
+You can also download a copy of NACA Report 452 by Theodore Theodorsen with a thorough treatment of airfoil theory that overlaps much of the material in the book.
 You should be aware that there are many typos in the numerical tables in the three appendices to the book.
 There are corrected pages at this web site.
 Anyway, you should all buy a copy of Abbott and von Doenhoff and also print the corrected pages from this web site for any airfoil you wish to examine.
 The inexpensive Dover edition is a bargain among the expensive textbooks of the modern day.

 How can I get a job in the aviation industry in the USA?